Programs for High Schools

 Resources: Student Guide to AI

 1 March - Deadline to submit entries using this Contest Submission Form.
 The award ceremony will be held online late May/early June.
-Awards will be announced by the Writer in Residence for JCU's Institute for Creative Writing and Literary Translation.
+Awards are announced by the Writer in Residence for JCU's Institute for Creative Writing and Literary Translation.
 For more information write to [email protected].

 Italy Pitches